EAGLE Explains PAFI Process

 Key Takeaways:

-• The Eliminate Aviation Gasoline Lead Emissions (EAGLE) group's bulletin details the Piston Aviation Fuels Initiative (PAFI) and its role in the FAA's potential "fleet authorization" for a new fuel from Lyondell/Basell.
+• The Eliminate Aviation Gasoline Lead Emissions (EAGLE) group's latest bulletin details the Piston Aviation Fuels Initiative (PAFI) and the FAA's "fleet authorization" process for new unleaded aviation fuels, specifically a fuel being developed by Lyondell/Basell.

 See a mistake?
 Contact us.